 Heinkel He 111

-The He 111 was the most important of the Luftwaffe’s early bombers, but was obsolescent in 1940.
+The Heinkel He 111 was the most important of the Luftwaffe’s early bombers, but was obsolescent by 1940.
 Its bomb load of 2,000 kg was insufficient for a strategic bombing campaign and it was slow and poorly armed.
 Measures to increase its defensive armament proved ineffective and the Heinkel, like other German bomber types, was acutely vulnerable to RAF fighter opposition.
 In its favour was a structural strength that could soak up punishment – many aircraft managed to return to base with hundreds of bullet holes in their fuselage and flying surfaces.

 Stuka – Junkers Ju 87B